timotejroiko/fast-zlib/README.md

 ## Unsafe Mode

-This package contains an additional `Z_SYNC_FLUSH_UNSAFE` flag for maximum performance, but it can cause some issues if not used carefully.
+This package contains an additional `Z_SYNC_FLUSH_UNSAFE` experimental flag for maximum performance, but it can cause some issues if not used carefully.
 It cannot be used with deflate's Z_FULL_FLUSH, it does not append zlib's signature block delimiter (0,0,255,255), only accepts a Buffer as input, and reuses existing buffers when possible.

 ```js
 let deflate = zlib("deflate");